-- Be the person in charge of all divisions of the show but may not serve at Secretary or Show Representative at any show he/she is managing. - (ii) Have authority to enforce all rules pertaining to the show.
+- (i) Be the person in charge of all divisions of the show but may not serve as Secretary or Show Representative at any show he/she is managing.
+This applies to all Major, State and National Shows. - (ii) Have authority to enforce all rules pertaining to the show.
 He/she may excuse any horse or exhibitor from the show prior to during or after the judging. - (iii) Be present on the show grounds for the duration of the show.
 If an emergency arises and the show manager is unable to fulfil his/her duties, an acting manager should be appointed.
 The acting show manager must remain at the show grounds for the duration of the show. - (iv) Extend every effort to satisfy the comfort of horses, exhibitors, spectators, and officials and will be held responsible for maintaining clean and orderly conditions throughout the show.
-The show manager (along with the Representative) is responsible for ensuring humane treatment of horses by policing stalling areas, practice pens, and other areas at various times throughout the show.
+The show manager (along with the Representative) is responsible for ensuring humane treatment of horses by policing stalling areas, practice pens, and other areas at various times during the show.

 - (v) Receive written or verbal complaints from exhibitor's trainers, show participants, owners and other RA members related to cruel, abusive, or inhumane treatment of horses on show grounds, or any other complaints, incidents, or rule violations.
 The show manager shall forward such complaints to RA.
 Complaints Form can be found on the RA Website Forms and Documents. - (vi) Immediately investigate inhumane treatment incidents and report them to RA.
 Show managers shall make every effort to enlist judges, stewards, or Professionals to help substantiate a horse welfare complaint.
-Whenever a show manager issues a verbal or written warning for the inhumane treatment of a horse, it is to be reported in writing to Reining Australia.
+Whenever a show manager issues a verbal or written warning for the inhumane treatment of a horse, it is to be reported in writing to Reining Australia. - (vii) Be notified of any horse requiring veterinary treatment at the show.